cadenmarinozzi/PhUn/README.md

 Physics in the Universe.
 A collection of physics and math related simulations and tools.

-This app is very much a work in progress.
+This app is very much a work in progress, so expect bugs and lots of improper scaling.

 # Website

-You can view PhUn on the[website](https://nekumelon.github.io/PhUn/)
+You can view PhUn on the [website](https://nekumelon.github.io/PhUn/).

 # License